metrorailings/OwlBlog/content/posts/week-3-circa-picks.md

 #### _Key Injuries_

 Two key cogs in the Chargers defense aren't practicing - Joey Bosa and Chris Harris.
+Even worse though going forward is the fact that Bryan Bulaga will be out for the foreseeable future.

 #### History